R3dTeamN1nja/EnumSecToolkit/README.md

 ## Scripts

-1. `EnumDomainLDAP.ps1` - Enumerates the domain using the LDAP protocol.
+1. `EnumDomainLDAP` - Enumerates the domain using the LDAP protocol.
-2. `EnumDomainWMI.ps1` - Enumerates the domain using the WMI protocol - **Work in Progress**
+2. `EnumDomainWMI` - Enumerates the domain using the WMI protocol - **Work in Progress**
-3. `EnumLocal.ps1` - Enumerate the local system.
+3. `EnumLocal` - Enumerate the local system.
-4. `ACLFinder.ps1` - Searches and enumerates ACLs (Access Control Lists) for a specific user or all users.
+4. `ACLFinder` - Searches and enumerates ACLs (Access Control Lists) for a specific user or all users.
-5. `EnumSQL.ps1` - Enumerates SQL Server instances and gathers information.
+5. `EnumSQL` - Enumerates SQL Server instances and gathers information.
-6. `EnumLocalAdmin.ps1` - Enumerates local administrator access using various methods (WMI, DCOM, PSRemoting, RPC).
+6. `EnumLocalAdmin` - Enumerates local administrator access using various methods (WMI, DCOM, PSRemoting, RPC).

 ### Modules to load